-Your doctor will pass fluid through the cystoscope and into your bladder to help them make the diagnosis.
-They will use the cystoscope to look for any problems in the lining of your bladder.
+They will pass fluid through the cystoscope and into your bladder to help them make the diagnosis.

-Your doctor will tell you if they need to perform a biopsy.
-You will feel an uncomfortable, tugging sensation when the tissue is removed.
+Your doctor will use the cystoscope to look for any problems in the lining of your bladder and will be able to perform biopsies.
 If your doctor finds a small growth or stone, it may be possible to remove it through the cystoscope.